nodejs/node-core-utils/docs/ncu-ci.md

 - `--owner <owner>`: GitHub repository owner, used when `<prid>` is not a GitHub URL
 - `--repo <repo>`: GitHub repository name, used when `<prid>` is not a GitHub URL

+With `--check-for-duplicates`, an existing CI run for the same approved commit prevents starting another run, including when a failed or aborted build has no eligible resume action.
+Errors checking resume availability also prevent starting another run.

 Examples:

 Run CI for a PR number using repository information from config or flags: